AU-Master-Thesis/thesis/sections/5-discussion/study-1.typ

     + Visualisation of all aspects of the underlying #acr("GBP") process.
 ]

+// #note.k[focus on something about the purpose of rust]

 // closer to a modelling language
 // better tool for setting up a large system
 // leans closer to something like VDM, where logical constraints and system specifications can be written in a more formal way

+In the context of developing complex software applications such as scientific simulators, strongly typed languages with extensive static guarantees offer significant benefits.
+The robust type system in Rust and its capability to prevent invalid states entirely  makes it a great choice for these types of applications.
+Although it is not a modeling language, it enables rigorous and formal system specifications akin to declarative modeling languages like VDM@vdm.
+This is particularly advantageous for large systems like #acr("MAGICS"), where many different parts of the system need to interact in a very specific way.

+// where maintaining clear and organized code is crucial for ensuring precise interactions between various system components.

+// #cursor

-The ability
+// The ability

-languages that are able to provide strong guarantees about invariants are beneficial for scientific simulations
+// languages that are able to provide strong guarantees about invariants are beneficial for scientific simulations

-Due to Rusts nature#note.k[focus on something about the purpose of rust], it is a language that emulates modelling languages to a certain estent, where code quickly becomes very imperative and messy, modelling languages like VDM, tend towards a declarative style of simply writing out system specifications in a rigorous and formal way.
+// Due to Rusts nature, it is a language that emulates modelling languages to a certain estent, where code quickly becomes very imperative and messy, modelling languages like VDM, tend towards a declarative style of simply writing out system specifications in a rigorous and formal way.
 Although Rust is not a modelling language, it has a very strong type system, and many logical constraints can be imposed in a meta-programming kind of approach.
 These features come in very handy when developing a large system like #acr("MAGICS"), where many different parts of the system need to interact in a very specific way.

-vdm@vdm

 === On The Reproducibility <s.d.reproducibility>